Dr Laurence Kenney

 Professor of Rehabilitation Technologies/ Research Co-Lead Rehabilitation Technologies and Biomedical Engineering

 Laurence Kenney graduated from the University of Salford in Mechanical Engineering in 1986 and subsequently studied for a PhD in engineering design.
 Since 1998 he has worked in the area of rehabilitation engineering, both in the UK and Netherlands.

-His research focuses on rehabilitation technologies, notably prostheses and functional electrical stimulation devices, together with the application of wearable sensor systems for their control and evaluation.
-He has an emerging interest in combining motion analysis with psychology-based measurement approaches to the understanding of human-rehabilitation technology interaction.
+His research focuses on rehabilitation technologies, notably prostheses and functional electrical stimulation (FES) devices, together with the application of wearable sensor systems for their control and evaluation.
+He has an emerging interest in using low cost monitoring technologies to better understand the real world use of rehabilitation devices.

 User-rehabilitation technology interaction

 B.Sc.(Hons), Mechanical Engineering.